siims/calculating_polygenic_scores/README.md

 2) how to run variant calling
 3) how to pick alternate contigs
 4) how to annotate variants
-5) how to calculate your polygenic risk scores quickly
+5) how to calculate individual's polygenic scores quickly

+PGS Catalog doesn't have any special API keys, anyone can query it.
+So there isn't really anything except a raw human genome file (fastq) you need before starting (vcf file would allow to skip first 2-4 notebooks).

+*Disclaimer: Genome analysis is computation heavy, some steps here might take a whole day to run depending on the hardware (ex: sequence alignment is especially heavy).*

 *TODO:*
 * [ ] how to search your dna for a specific variance